 First, prepare the filling.
 In a small pot, combine agave, berries and chia seeds.
 Cook over medium-high heat for 6-8 minutes, until berries break down and jam begins to thicken.

 Set filling aside.
 Preheat oven to 375.
-Then, cut pie dough into evenly sized squares, reincorporating the scraps as you go.
+Then, cut the dough into evenly sized squares, reincorporating the scraps as you go.
+You may use all purpose flour on the surface of your work area if you find your dough sticks.
 You should end up with around 16 squares (enough to make 8 pastries.)

 Line a greased baking sheet with half of the dough squares.